-This research is performed by the research groups headed by the department’s 20 professors, of whom 14 work in experimental physics, five in theoretical physics, and one in physics education.
-Four professorships established jointly with the Helmholtz Centre Berlin and/or Max Born Institute complement the spectrum of topics studied with nuclear physics, solar energy, and rapid nonlinear processes involving surfaces and the solid state.
+There are more than 30 research groups at our Department.
+15 research groups are working in experimental physics, nine in theoretical physics, and one in physics education.
+Furthermore, there are interdisciplinary research groups and large collaborative projects.
+Some of them were established jointly with the Helmholtz Centre Berlin and/or Max Born Institute.
+They complement the spectrum of topics studied with nuclear physics, solar energy, and rapid nonlinear processes involving surfaces and the solid state.

 The interdisciplinary field of biophysics uses physical concepts and methods to study living matter starting from molecules and transverses the whole structural and functional complexity up to populations.
 Biophysics covers length scales from atomic dimensions to thousands of kilometers and time scales from femtoseconds to hundreds of years.
 Modern biophysics is strongly interconnected with adjacent research fields from biology, chemistry, computer science, engineering, informatics, mathematics, and medicine.